racinrandall/fysetc-v2.4-pro/README.md

 #### Heat Set Inserts

-Working with the Voron2 2.4R2 Build Guide dated February 12 2022, the following pages have heat set inserts to install:
+Working with the Voron2 2.4R2 Build Guide dated 2023-07-04, the following pages have heat set inserts to install:

-31,
+31, 64, 84, 129, 156, 201, 211, 212, 213, 250.

+The Stealth Burner has a separate manual, so when I get to that point, I will come back and cover where heat set inserts go in that as well.

+### Belt Drive Assembly
+Page 32 starts setting up the bed drive assembly.
+It is mentioned here to ensure you use thread locker on the pulley's set screws.
+The LDO kits come with set screws with thread locker already on them, but the Fysetc does not.
+It is up to you to apply thread locker.
+As the manual says, this is the root of all issues.

+Pulleys and bearings are in zipper close bags, however they are not labeled, so you may have to do some measuring to make sure you are using the correct items.